rand00/fry/ROADMAP.md

   * if several rhythms;
     * make them trigger their own part of the screen with notty
-      * .. several rhythms are hard to understand with printlines alone
+      * .. several rhythms are hard to understand with printlines alone rference?)
+  * note that input rhythm-note is syncd with *attack* of env
+* @idea; allow user to specify that beat should have limited lifetime?
+  * or let user control lifetime themselves, by calling a 'stop' proc?
+  * lifetimes can be:
+    * amount of events shot
+    * timeout
+    * till some given thread resolves
+* Beat.Make has an 'e' and 's' - but divide speed operates only on 'e'
+  * should Beat.Make include a function to derive full modules with divided speed?
+  * should Beat.Make expose input bpm_s ?
 * come up with more ways of laying out beats in a simple way,
   * and then mapping them to a more complex rhythmic structure
     * < check out 'bottom tsh' language for inspiration